Linearity/la-cursormenu/README.md

 The console game format often features menus that are easy to use with a controller.
-There is essentially a cursor pointing at one of several options, and upon certain events the cursor changes to point at a different options.
+There is essentially a cursor pointing at one of several options, and upon certain events the cursor changes to point at different options.
 This package provides a basic structure for such menus.